Your first priority must be the safety of people!

 - Always remove your props while you are testing motors, your hands, arms and face and those of your friends will thank you.

-- When the battery is connected, always assume the motors are armed; You can check with a short throttle pulse.
+- When the battery is connected, always assume the motors are armed; you can check with a short throttle pulse.

 - Don’t pick up the model and the radio at the same time, you may bump the throttle.

-arming safety feature.
+- ArduPilot includes a motor arming safety feature.

-- Immediately prior to flight after the battery has been connected, the RC transmitters throttle stick needs to be held down and to the right for several seconds to arm the motors.
+- Immediately prior to flight after the battery has been connected, the RC transmitter’s throttle stick needs to be held down and to the right for several seconds to arm the motors.

-- After landing your first response should be to hold the throttle down and to the left for several seconds to “Disarm” the motors. * Disarm condition can be tested by moving the throttle stick up, if the motors do not move it is disarmed.
+- After landing your first response should be to hold the throttle down and to the left for several seconds to “Disarm” the motors.
+Disarm condition can be tested by moving the throttle stick up, if the motors do not move it is probably disarmed.